 7. Dhyana: Meditation, Contemplation

 The seventh limb of yoga encompasses meditation and meditative absorption.
 Highly correlated with the concentration practiced in the sixth limb of yoga, dhyana takes it a step further and deepens that focus.
-A phenomenon that has been described as “setting you free from yourself,” the practice of meditation calms the mind and can benefit your full-body health.
+A phenomenon that has been described as “setting you free from yourself,” the practice of meditation has many benefits including calming the mind and can improving your full-body health.